Skip to main content

 Funding

-The VE-ARiS project is funded by the Federal Ministry of Education and Research under the reference 16ME0242.
+The VE-ARiS project was funded by the Federal Ministry of Research, Technology and Space (BMFTR) under the reference 16ME0242.

 This might also be interesting for you